elerch/blog/content/posts/2023-04-16/getting-to-hello-world-with-sipeed-m0s-bl616.md

 to send".
 That's clearly the primary "receive some stuff over the line" path.

 RTO...I need to investigate.
 A quick search tells me RTO is "Receiver Timeout".
-Many things in low level program are fully expected, so we shouldn't assume (yet) that this timeout is a bad thing.
+Many timeouts in low level programming are fully expected, so we shouldn't assume (yet) that this timeout is a bad thing.
 Scanning the SDK `grep -ri rto` and weeding out the FreeRTOS references, it's looking like RTO is configured and it's probably just a normal part of life here, but we do see an attempt to flush